-Income from participating interest comprises dividends received from the participating interest in the BIS in the amount of 305 thousand euro (390 thousand euro in 2017; see also Note 14.2) and income from the ECB's interim profit distribution for the reporting year and the remainder of the ECB's annual profit of the previous year in the amount of 5 925 thousand euro (4 868 thousand euro in 2017, see also Note 2.26).
+Income from participating interest comprises dividends received from the participating interest in the BIS in the amount of 322 thousand euro (305 thousand euro in 2018; see also Note 14.2) and income from the ECB's interim profit distribution for the reporting year, the remainder of the ECB's annual profit of the previous year, and realised gains on a decrease in the participating interest in the ECB (see also Note 13.1) in the amount of 9910 thousand euro (5925 thousand euro in 2018, see also Note 2.26).

-Income from equity securities comprises the accrued and received dividends of the equity securities portfolio in the amount of 692 thousand euro (0 in 2017).
+Income from equity securities comprises the accrued and received dividends of the equity securities portfolio in the amount of 4652 thousand euro (692 thousand euro in 2018).
+Income grew on account of higher dividends due to an increase in the equity securities portfolio.